FinResearchBench: A Logic Tree based Agent-as-a-Judge Evaluation Framework for Financial Research Agents: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have been rapidly developing in recent years and demonstrate superior performance in diverse tasks, such as story creation \cite{zhao2023more}, machine translation \cite{xu2024contrastive}, dialogue system \cite{yi2024survey}, sentiment analysis \cite{zhang2023sentiment}, etc. Furthermore, LLMs are dramatically evolving in both long text understanding and generation \cite{team2024gemini, Anthropic}.
-The intrinsic capability of LLM to generate long text is often limited, which is revealed to be bounded by the training data the model has seen during the pre-training and alignment stages \cite{bai2024longwriter}.
-Yet, long text generation is essential, especially in professional research areas, such as literature, law, STEM and finance.
-Numerous methods have been proposed to improve LLM's competence in long text generation, including scaling the generation length by adding long output training data \cite{bai2024longwriter}, performing generation in a multi-agent framework \cite{hong2023metagpt}, setting up as deep research agents \cite{schmidgall2025agent, zheng2025deepresearcher}, and so on.
-Deep research agent is a prominent category of AI agents and is getting more and more important, since it could generate well-articulated, source-attributed research report by autonomously browsing the internet, calling various tools, collecting information from different sources, etc. The research result is of high value and brings huge productivity improvement.
-Therefore, comprehensive evaluation of these deep research agents becomes critical.
-Various benchmarks and evaluation methods are proposed, such as HelloBench \cite{que2024hellobench}, Deep Research Bench \cite{bosse2025deep}, LongEval \cite{wu2025longeval}, etc. However, these methods do not fully utilize the results of the intermediate steps, which could be the deciding factor for the quality of the research outcome.
+Large Language Models (LLMs) have been rapidly developing in recent years and demonstrate superior performance in diverse tasks, such as story creation \cite{zhao2023more}, machine translation \cite{10.5555/3692070.3694345}, dialogue system \cite{yi2024survey}, and sentiment analysis \cite{zhang2023sentiment}.
+Furthermore, LLMs are dramatically evolving in both long text understanding and generation \cite{team2024gemini, Anthropic}.
+The intrinsic capability of LLM to generate long text is often limited, which is revealed to be bounded by the training data the model has seen during the pretraining and alignment stages \cite{bai2024longwriter}.
+Yet, long text generation is essential, especially in professional research areas, such as literature, law, STEM, and finance.
+Numerous methods have been proposed to improve LLM's competence in long text generation, including scaling the generation length by adding long output training data \cite{bai2024longwriter}, performing generation in a multi-agent framework \cite{hong2023metagpt}, and setting up as deep research agents \cite{schmidgall2025agent, zheng2025deepresearcher}.
+Deep research agent is a prominent category of AI agents and is getting more and more important, since it could generate a well-articulated, source-attributed research report by autonomously browsing the Internet, calling various tools, collecting information from different sources.
+The research result is highly valuable and brings a huge improvement in productivity.
+Therefore, a comprehensive evaluation of these deep research agents becomes critical.
+Various benchmarks and evaluation methods are proposed, such as HelloBench \cite{que2024hellobench}, Deep Research Bench \cite{bosse2025deep}, and LongEval \cite{wu2025longeval}.
+However, these methods do not fully utilize the results of the intermediate steps, which could be the deciding factor for the quality of the research outcome.
 Furthermore, existing benchmarks and evaluation methods are of general purpose and face severe challenges when applied for financial research, since it requires deep understanding of finance-specific terminologies, clauses and domain-specific insights.
 In this work, we propose FinResearchBench, a logic tree based Agent-as-a-Judge that is designed specifically for financial research agents.
 It first extracts the logic tree from the research outcome and then uses the extracted logic tree to build an agentic system to evaluate the financial research agents.
 Moreover, FinResearchBench is finance concentrated and covers 7 key types of tasks in the financial research domain.
 With the aim of the extracted logic tree as the intermediate step, FinResearchBench is able to provide a comprehensive, reliable and robust evaluation for various financial research agents.